 You can change the symbology for data layers only.
 You cannot change the symbology for reference layers.

 To change the map theme, complete the following steps:

 A map theme gallery opens, showing thumbnails of available map styles.
-Different styles will be presented based on the field data values in your map.
+Different styles are presented based on the field data values in your map.
 Only the options that apply to the field values in your map appear.
 For example, if you only added a location field to your map, available drawing styles include Location Only and, for point layers, Heat Map and Clustering.
 If you specify a field that contains numeric data, you can choose from themes available for location data and several other themes.